-We are the largest GREAT DANE RESCUE group in the State of AZ and have been caring for our beloved danes, here in the valley, for the past 18 years.
-We are dedicated to working throughout the state to provide the proper care & placement of danes in need whether they are a pound puppy or an owner turn-in.
+We are the official GREAT DANE RESCUE group for the state of AZ and have been caring for our beloved danes throughout AZ and the valley, for over 20 years.
+We are dedicated to providing the proper care & placement of danes in need, whether they are a pound puppy or an owner turn-in.

-We not only offer refuge to those danes needing a new family, we also work with families who just need some advise or training tips for their baby!
-But.. if you decide rehoming is the only option, please call us.
-We have a message line for your convenience (623) 869-0409.
+We not only offer refuge to those danes needing a new family, we also work with families who just need some advice or training tips for their dane!
 We do understand how painful giving up your best friend can be.
 You can bring your dane to us or we can make arrangements to do a pick up.
 We have a message line for your convenience: 623 869-0409.

 Join us on Facebook